UQ-PAC/BASIL/src/test/readme.md

 The log of make commands should mention docker or podman while executing.

+To build compiled and lifted files, use `make` as usual.

 To check the generated files against the stored hashes, use:
 ```bash
 make md5sum-check